drewtu2/eece5550_slambreros/README.md

 as they will tend towards taking different routes to explore.
 Devin also brought in the extra maps used in our simulations to further test our exploration algorithms.

-# Known Issues #
+# Dirty Laundry/Known Issues #
 ![Guts](figures/guts.JPG)
-- The multibot_map_merge fails when we try to give it initial poses.
-We're working on a solution, but for now, please stick to the unknown-initial-position method
+- The `multibot_map_merge` fails when we try to give it initial poses.
+We're working on a solution, but for now, please stick to the unknown-initial-position method.
 - Even when it works, the map merging can be finnicky.
 It works more reliably in simulation than in real life, unfortunately.
 We've been working on debugging and tuning it to get more reliable map merging.
+- We've found that in many cases, map merge in unknown initial conditions requires a significant amount of overlap before a match is made.
+Reducing the `estimation_confidence` parameter could help with faster matching.
 - We had some network connectivity issues where the connection would fail while a ROSbot was in the middle of executing a motion command.
 When this happens, there may be no way to stop the robot besides doing it manually.